Watch for Spoofed Texts and Emails

 - Relationship scams.
 This happens when people you otherwise don’t know strike up a relationship online through a dating site or social media.
 Once trust is established, they ask for money or personal information, including bank accounts and Social Security number.
-Or they could ask to have money deposited into your account (via an unemployment scam) then ask you to transfer it to them.

 - Watch for spoofed emails meant to look like official organizations such as the CDC or World Health Organization, but which actually contain malware.